ndaman/vim-config/README.md

 ```
 cmd /c mklink /D ~/AppData/Local/nvim/ftdetect /path/to/vim-config/ftdetect
 ```
-13. symlink default.beamer to ~/.pandoc/templates/default.latex and default.beamer (for autogeneration of pdf notes)
+13. symlink default.latex to ~/.pandoc/templates/default.latex (for autogeneration of pdf notes), use style.yaml in notes folder and use command pandoc style.yaml input.pandoc -t beamer -o slides.pdf to build

 some more work is needed to edit the lsdyna plugin to avoid having it overwrite the default colorscheme